Ziddykins/LegendOfAetheria/README.md

 ![Legend of Aetheria logo](https://github.com/Ziddykins/LegendOfAetheria/blob/master/img/logos/logo-banner-no-bg.webp)

-A browser-based RPG game written in PHP/JS using the Bootstrap 5 framework
+A browser-based RPG game written in PHP/JS using the [Bootstrap 5.3 framework][https://github.com/twbs], with a heavily modified version of [AdminLTE][https://github.com/ColorlibHQ/AdminLTE] for the administrative panel, which I've tailored to work with PHP and MySQL in a more modular fashion.
+See [Credits](#Credits) for more information on the technology used.

 > [!CAUTION]
-> The current state is: **Not Working** -- Take care when cloning this until this banner is gone.
+> The current state of the AutoInstaller is: **Not Working** -- Take care when cloning this until this banner is gone.

 # Getting Started

 The recommended method to install and configure LoA is by using the auto-installer, however, the auto installer is pretty hefty and a work-in-progress.
 You may find it easier to go through the manual steps provided below if you find yourself running into issues with the autoinstaller.

 Please report any bugs found and they will be addressed.

 ## Download